Table of Contents

 There are a variety of sleep hacks that can be helpful during the day, before bed, and during bedtime hours when you don’t want to fall asleep but are having trouble falling asleep.
 One such hack is to keep a regular sleep schedule.
 This means going to bed and waking up at the same time everyday, even on weekends.

 You should also avoid caffeine and alcohol before bed, as they can interfere with your ability to fall asleep.
 Another useful hack is to establish a relaxing bedtime routine.
 This could involve reading or taking a bath before bed.
 Finally, make sure your sleeping environment is dark, quiet, and cool.
+In special spaces like sleeping in an airport you also have to find a quit place to get some ZZZ’s.

 Morning Habits for Good Sleep